 - This award may not be presented to a recipient a second time.

-- Must be able to personally accept the award and give an acceptance address at the District 60 Showcase, schedule for November 25th, 2017.
+- Must be able to personally accept the award and give an acceptance address at the District 60 Showcase, scheduled for November 25th, 2017.

 Award Recipient Selection Process